Introducing guest blogger Maria from San Diego Explorer

 All of these family-friendly beaches in San Diego have free parking available, except Torrey Pines and Silver Strand.
 Especially in the summertime and on the weekends, the park lots fill up quickly though.
 I recommend getting there before 10 AM during peak season.

 If you want to make it easy, I recommend staying at one of the many beachfront resorts in San Diego that way, you can just go back to your room to take a shower, rest up and grab some snacks, and not worry about parking.
-And don’t worry, San Diego has some great options for almost every budget.
+And don’t worry, San Diego has some great options for almost every budget – you can check out some of the best AirBnB options for San Diego here.

 The beaches in San Diego definitely deserve a spot on your San Diego itinerary and your kids will love the time on the beach.
 Nothing makes for better summer holiday memories than some fun family time on the beach, does it?